MikeBarberry/MikeBarberry/README.md

 &nbsp;

-:grey_exclamation: Many of my personal projects are deployed as front ends on [Netlify](https://www.netlify.com) and back ends on [AWS](https://aws.amazon.com) Lambda / API Gateway.
+:grey_exclamation: Many of my personal projects are deployed as frontends on [Netlify](https://www.netlify.com) and backends on [AWS](https://aws.amazon.com) Lambda / API Gateway.
 Big shout out to Netlify for being awesome to work with and super cost effective.